tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 At present individual security considerations are not part of the EIP as defined with EIP-1 and therefore not consistently documented nor easily accessible for discussion.

-For example "Security Considerations" are part of many proposal and change management processes.In information and communications technology, one of the most widely used and understood process is the Request for Comments (RFC) system. [rfc1543 - Instructions to RFC Authors (1993)](https://tools.ietf.org/html/rfc1543#section-8) first introduced a "Security Considerations" section to RFC noting:
+"Security Considerations" are part of many proposal and change management systems.
+In information and communications technology, one of the most widely used and understood system is the Request for Comments (RFC) system. [rfc1543 - Instructions to RFC Authors (1993)](https://tools.ietf.org/html/rfc1543#section-8) first introduced a "Security Considerations" section to RFC noting:

     All RFCs must contain a section near the end of the document that discusses the security considerations of the protocol or procedures